This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 The best place to get a photo of this mythological beast is at the corner of Young Street and South Lamar Street.
 Here, you'll find the original rotating Pegasus which has been restored.

-There's also a Dallas BIG sign in front of the Pegasus, and you can form the "I" in BIG.
-See if you can get this sign, the Pegasus, and "The Ball" (that tower in the background below) all in one photo!
+There used to be a Dallas BIG sign in front of the Pegasus, where you could form the "I" in BIG.
+Sadly, it's gone, but it's still fun to get a photo with the Pegasus and "The Ball" (that tower in the background below) all in one shot!

 Tip: need a cold drink already?
 Stop into one of the many restaurants at the nearby Omni Hotel.